avichal16/pulse-health-dashboard/README.md

 ## Activity rollup fix (v2)
 This build fixes daily activity metrics returning zero.
 Google Health API `dailyRollUp` returns the date under `civilStartTime.date` / `civilEndTime.date`; the earlier build looked for `start.date`, so valid rollups were received but never assigned to a day.
-This version maps those fields correctly and bumps the PWA shell cache.
+This version maps those fields correctly and bumps the PWA shell cache. check-